Woah! Hold up there Jimi.

 Types of Acoustic Guitars

-Aside from electric-acoustic guitars (those that can utilize amplification — more on that in my next article!) there are two main styles: classical and steel-string.
+Aside from acoustic-electric guitars (those that can utilize amplification — more on that in my next article!) there are two main styles: classical and steel-string.
 I will briefly run-through a list of their fundamental differences and then expand on their potential optimal uses.

 - Wide fretboard